-- 1. How to file a grievance: A grievance must be submitted to the ADA coordinator (or other appointee of the president) within thirty days of the date of the alleged violation describing the discriminatory action and state briefly the underlying facts. - 2.
+- 1. How to file a grievance: A grievance must be submitted to the ADA coordinator (or such other college official as the president may designate) within thirty days of the date of the alleged violation describing the discriminatory action and state briefly the underlying facts. - 2.
 Procedure for grievance resolution: The ADA coordinator shall investigate the grievance in consultation with the college's affirmative action officer and, within thirty days from the time the grievance was submitted, recommend to the president a disposition of the grievance.
 The president shall notify the grievant of the final disposition within fifteen days of receiving the recommendation.